Our verdict

 Firm enough for lifting, and yet responsive for HIIT

-Crossfitters are happy that they can experience the best of the brand's Floatride cushioning all while feeling stable enough when lifting.
-Although it is not their top pick for heavy weightlifting, the shoe's barely compressible heel is said to handle moderate weights perfectly.
+We are happy that we can experience the best of the brand's Floatride cushioning all while feeling stable enough when lifting.
+The shoe's barely compressible heel handles moderate weights perfectly.

-The shoe is also responsive enough for jumps and doesn't kill your feet on 1-3 mile runs, according to experienced gymgoers.
+The shoe is also responsive enough for jumps and doesn't kill our feet on 1-3 mile runs.

 Interestingly enough, the cushioning foam in the heel of the Nano X2 turned out to be softer than in the forefoot!
 Normally, it's the other way around in training shoes.
 You need a harder heel for lifting.